premstaller1/SHAP-DS2/README.md

 ## Web Application
 A Streamlit web application was developed to provide interactive sentiment analysis using SHAP.
 The app can be accessed [here](https://sentiment-analysis-stock.streamlit.app/).
 The code and files are hosted on a separate GitHub repository: [SHAP_app](https://github.com/premstaller1/SHAP_app.git).

-## Conclusion and Key Insights
+## Conclusion
-The use of SHAP in sentiment analysis enhances understanding of model predictions by highlighting influential words.
-Data preprocessing and sentence structure are crucial for accurate sentiment analysis.
-DistilRoberta performed well on stock datasets, while CryptoBERT was effective for cryptocurrency-related tweets.
+Overall, the use of SHAP in sentiment analyses for the distilroberta and cryptobert models leads to a better understanding in terms of transparency, explainability and accountability.

 ## Future Perspectives
-Future projects could focus on integrating sentiment scores into models predicting stock or cryptocurrency prices, investigating the influence of specific features on predictions.
+Integration of sentiment scores into models predicting stock or cryptocurrency prices, and investigating the influence of specific features on predictions.